 Lecturer in Law

-George Casey is Global Head of Mergers & Acquisitions at Shearman & Sterling LLP and an elected member of the firm’s Policy Committee.
+George Casey is Global Head of Mergers & Acquisitions at Shearman & Sterling LLP and a member of the firm’s Executive Group.
+From 2009 until 2016, he served as an elected member of the firm’s Policy Committee.
 Mr. Casey has extensive experience in U.S. domestic and cross-border M&A transactions, venture capital financing, strategic investments and joint venture transactions, representing U.S. and non-U.S. clients.
 From September 2002 until August 2005, Mr. Casey was based in London.
 In addition to teaching at Penn, he also gives regular guest lectures on US M&A at l’École de Droit de la Sorbonne – Université Paris I.

-Mr. Casey has been recognized as one of the leading M&A practitioners by Chambers Global, Chambers USA, Legal 500 US, IFLR1000 and PLC Which Lawyer? and has been named to the Global M&A Network’s “Top 50: Global M&A Lawyers” list.
+In 2016, The American Lawyer named Mr. Casey a “Dealmaker of the Year” and “Transatlantic Corporate Dealmaker.”
+He has been recognized as one of the leading M&A practitioners by Chambers Global, Chambers USA, Legal 500 US, IFLR1000 and PLC Which Lawyer? and has been named to the Global M&A Network’s “Top 50: Global M&A Lawyers” list.

 Mr. Casey represents some of the world’s largest companies in their significant public and private M&A transactions.
 He has represented

-- Dow Chemical in its $5 billion Reverse Morris Trust transaction with Olin for the Chlor-Alkali and Derivatives business, its negotiations of the $17.4 billion K-Dow joint venture with PIC of Kuwait and in the ensuing arbitration over PIC’s refusal to close in which Dow was awarded and was paid $2.16 billion in damages and costs, its $1.67 billion divestiture of Morton Salt to K+S Aktiengesellschaft, $1.63 billion divestiture of Styron to Bain Capital, and in its divestiture of its global polypropylene business to Braskem
+- Dow Chemical in its $5 billion Reverse Morris Trust transaction with Olin for the Chlor-Alkali and Derivatives business, its negotiations of the $17.4 billion K-Dow joint venture with PIC of Kuwait and in the ensuing arbitration over PIC’s refusal to close in which Dow was awarded and was paid $2.16 billion in damages and costs; in its $4.8 billion strategic ownership restructuring of Dow Corning; the $1.5 billion sale of its MEGlobal joint venture interest to EQUATE; its $1.67 billion divestiture of Morton Salt to K+S Aktiengesellschaft, $1.63 billion divestiture of Styron to Bain Capital, and in its divestiture of its global polypropylene business to Braskem

 - Nokia in its sale of the HERE digital mapping business to a consortium comprised of Audi AG, BMW Group and Daimler AG, and its $8.1 billion acquisition of NAVTEQ

-- Liberty Global in its $23.3 billion acquisition of Virgin Media in a stock and cash merger transaction, and on the creation of its tracking stock under English law for operations in Latin America and the Caribbean
+- Liberty Global in its $23.3 billion acquisition of Virgin Media in a stock and cash merger transaction, its $8.2 billion acquisition of Cable & Wireless Communications plc, and on the creation of its tracking stock under English law for operations in Latin America and the Caribbean

 - Anglo American plc in its sale of the Anglo Norte copper business to a consortium led by Audley Capital Advisors LLP, in its $5.39 billion sale to Mitsubishi of a 24.5% interest in Anglo American Sur, a Chilean copper mining company, and its subsequent settlement of a dispute and $2.8 billion sale of an interest in AA Sur to CODELCO, a Chilean state-owned company, and Mitsui, its $1.0 billion auction sale of Moly Cop and AltaSteel businesses to OneSteel and $18.7 billion acquisition of De Beers (through a scheme of arrangement under South African law)